Horizon Verjus

 A No Brainer

 Kevin’s motivation for founding Horizon Verjus was straightforward: to make a meaningful difference in Colorado’s food system by creating a sustainable, upcycled Verjus.
 By using only Colorado grapes that would otherwise go to waste, the company diverts edible produce from the landfill while offering a local alternative to citrus, a crop that can’t be grown in the state.
+“Since launching in 2023, our startup has rescued over 10 tons of Colorado fruit,” Kevin explains.

 It felt like the natural next step then, to become a Zero Foodprint member.
 “Having started Horizon Verjus to help contribute to a stronger local food system, joining Zero Foodprint and connecting with other mission-aligned organizations was a no-brainer.
 By working collaboratively, we can have such a greater impact on our planet.”